Skip to main content

 This is a modern mathematics degree with two distinctive strands.
 In your first year, two substantial foundational mathematics modules will help you develop the language, structures and habits of university mathematics: proof, abstraction, functions, sets, sequences and series, linear algebra, calculus and differential equations.
 These foundations are designed to support students with A-level Mathematics, whether or not they have studied Further Mathematics.

 Running alongside this is a quantitative modelling strand across all three years of the degree.
 You will learn how to translate real-world questions into mathematical models, implement and test those models computationally, analyse data, handle uncertainty, optimise systems and communicate your findings clearly.
-This strand is supported by modules in programming, numerical methods and statistical modelling.
+This pathway is supported by modules in programming, numerical methods and statistical modelling.

 As you progress, you will have increasing flexibility to specialise through optional modules in areas such as pure mathematics, probability, statistics, mathematical finance, complex systems, networks, mathematical biology and applied mathematics.
 In your final year, you will complete an advanced project in quantitative modelling, working from an externally defined brief and developing a solution to professional standards.